sap-tutorials/btp-dev-guidance/tutorials/integrate-with-work-zone-kymaruntime/integrate-with-work-zone-kymaruntime.md

     You've assigned the **Launchpad_Admin** role collection to your user.

-> You might need to log out and log back in to make sure your new role collection is taken into account.
+> Log out and log back in to make sure your new role collection is considered.

 > See section [Initial Setup](https://help.sap.com/viewer/8c8e1958338140699bd4811b37b82ece/Cloud/en-US/fd79b232967545569d1ae4d8f691016b.html) in the SAP Build Work Zone, standard edition's documentation for more details.